premAI-io/benchmarks/bench_tinygrad/README.md

 1. The current implementation of TinyGrad only supports Float16 for CUDA, CPU and Metal.
 2. This benchmark implementation expects the Raw Llama 2 weights from Meta AI to run LLama2 Model.
 So it assumes that you already accepted all the [terms and conditions](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) before running it.
+3. Please note, the current implementation won't work if tried to reproduce.
+There are certain conflicts with the main tinygrad repo.
+This will be fixed in the upcoming versions.